-State Law requires the Governor to submit the Five-Year Capital Program and Financing Plan (the "Plan") with the Executive Budget and to submit an update to the Plan (the "Enacted Capital Plan") within 30 days of the enactment of the State Budget.
-The Plan outlines the anticipated capital spending over the five-year period, the means by which it will be financed, the impact on debt measures, and the anticipated debt issuances required to support the planned capital spending.
+The DOB prepares a Five-Year Capital Program and Financing Plan with the Executive Budget and updates it following enactment of the budget (the "Enacted Capital Plan").
+The Capital Program and Financing Plan outlines the anticipated capital spending over the five-year period, the means by which it will be financed, the impact on debt measures, and the anticipated debt issuances required to support the planned capital spending.
 The Enacted Budget Capital Program and Financing Plan can be obtained by contacting the Division of the Budget, State Capitol, Albany, NY 12224, (518) 474-8282, or at www.budget.ny.gov.